stm32-rs/stm32wlxx-hal/README.md

 ## On-Target Tests

-Workspaces with `testsuite` in the name denote an on-target test.
+The `testsuite` workspace contains on-target tests.

 On-target tests use the NUCLEO-WL55JC2, you can find a place purchase this [here](https://www.st.com/en/evaluation-tools/nucleo-wl55jc.html#sample-buy).